PrefectHQ/ControlFlow/README.md

 ControlFlow provides a structured, developer-focused framework for defining workflows and delegating work to LLMs, without sacrificing control or transparency:

-- Create discrete, observable [tasks](/concepts/tasks) for an AI to solve.
+- Create discrete, observable [tasks](https://controlflow.ai/concepts/tasks) for an AI to solve.
-- Assign one or more specialized AI [agents](/concepts/agents) to each task.
+- Assign one or more specialized AI [agents](https://controlflow.ai/concepts/agents) to each task.
-- Combine tasks into a [flow](/concepts/flows) to orchestrate more complex behaviors.
+- Combine tasks into a [flow](https://controlflow.ai/concepts/flows) to orchestrate more complex behaviors.

-Check out the docs at [controlflow.ai](https://controlflow.ai/) to learn more about the framework and how to use it.
+This task-centric approach allows you to harness the power of AI for complex workflows while maintaining fine-grained control.
+By defining clear objectives and constraints for each task, you can balance AI autonomy with precise oversight, letting you build sophisticated AI-powered applications with confidence.

 ## Installation